 Pinnacles National Park is a geologically diverse park in central California.
 The park contains two types of giant sequoia trees at Pinnacles—the Coast Redwood and Giant Sequoia—coastline during an ancient sea.

-This Pinnacles national park is rich in flora & fauna.
+This Pinnacles National Park is rich in flora & fauna.
 It is a home to different plants and animals.
 Some examples include:

 23. Crystal Cove State Park